ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - A psycaster's psycast save DC is 8 + their proficiency bonus + their psycasting ability modifier.
 	- All psycast saving throws without an explicit DC use the psycaster's psycast save DC as the save DC.
 ## Psycast Paths
-- Each path contains 10 core psycasts of varying levels.
-To be able to learn a psycast from a path, you must know a psycast from the same path that is 1 level lower (for example, learning a level 3 psycast requires knowledge of a level 2 psycast).
+- Each path contains 10 core psycasts of varying levels which correspond the the path.
-	- Level 1 is the lowest level for a psycast and has no prerequisites to learn.
-	- Some psycasts may be part of multiple paths, a prerequisite psycast from all paths must be known to learn these psycasts.
 - All psycasts belong to a path or paths.
-Each path is part of an overarching category of paths.
+Each path is part of an overarching category, there are 4 categories; Creation, Damage, Support, and Utility.
 ### Creation Paths
 - [[Abominator Psycasts|Abominator]] - Summoning Abominations and Abomination Goo Manipulation
 - [[Aquator Psycasts|Aquator]] - Water Manipulation and Weather